-Ship owners have a duty to provide crew with a vessel that is seaworthy.
-If it is found to be unseaworthy and injures someone as a result, that seaman may make a claim under the Jones Act of unseaworthiness and seek damages.
-This is another aspect of negligence, as a ship that is unseaworthy reflects negligence on the part of the owner.
+If a vessel is not in safe and working order, an injured seaman may make a claim under the Jones Act of unseaworthiness and seek damages.
+This is considered negligence because a ship that is unseaworthy is the owner’s responsibility.
 If you have been injured on a vessel that is not seaworthy, you are protected in two ways: by the Jones Act and by the Doctrine of Unseaworthiness.

-The definition of unseaworthy according to maritime law is a little different from what it might mean in non-legal language.
+The definition of unseaworthy according to maritime law slightly differs from what it might mean in non-legal language.
 Unseaworthy does not necessarily mean that a ship can’t sail or that it is in danger of sinking.
-Under maritime law, a seaworthy vessel is one that is designed, maintained, and built to navigate waters and that provides seamen with the equipment, training, and environment in which to do their work adequately.

 Get Matched with a Leading Maritime Attorney in Your Area